sazwarriyadhs/serenityresort/README.md

-# Elegencia
+# Serenity

-Elegencia is a modern, comprehensive management system for hotels, resorts, and restaurants, built with Next.js, and leveraging AI for an enhanced guest experience.
+Serenity is a modern, comprehensive management system for hotels, resorts, and restaurants, built with Next.js, and leveraging AI for an enhanced guest experience.
 The visual identity is inspired by luxury and elegance, featuring a dark theme with gold accents.

 ## Core Features